strawberry-tools/strawberry-v0/README.md

 ### Reporting Issues

-If you believe you have found a defect in Gotham or its documentation, use the GitHub issue tracker to report the problem to the Gotham maintainers.
+If you believe you have found a defect in Strawberry or its documentation, use the GitHub issue tracker to report the problem to the Strawberry maintainers.
-When reporting the issue, please provide the version of Gotham in use (`gotham version`).
+When reporting the issue, please provide the version of Strawberry in use (`strawberry version`).

 ### Submitting Patches

-The Gotham project welcomes all contributors and contributions regardless of skill or experience level.
+The Strawberry project welcomes all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, we will help you with your contribution.
-Gotham is a very active project with many contributions happening daily.
+Strawberry is a very active project with many contributions happening daily.

 We want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines which ensure that all contributions are acceptable.
 The guidelines are not intended as a filter or barrier to participation.
-If you are unfamiliar with the contribution process, the Gotham team will help you and teach you how to bring your contribution in accordance with the guidelines.
+If you are unfamiliar with the contribution process, the Strawberry team will help you and teach you how to bring your contribution in accordance with the guidelines.

-For a complete guide to contributing code to Gotham, see the [Contribution Guide](CONTRIBUTING.md).
+For a complete guide to contributing code to Strawberry, see the [Contribution Guide](CONTRIBUTING.md).

 ## Dependencies

-Gotham stands on the shoulder of many great open source libraries, especially [Hugo][hugo-site]:
+Strawberry stands on the shoulder of many great open source libraries, especially [Hugo][hugo-site]:

  | Dependency  | License |
  | :------------- | :------------- |